Skip to main content

 Where to find it: http://www.sandsidecafe.co.uk/

 Apart from the calorie burn, a beautiful beach and the café itself, it’s also worth the trip to wander around unspoilt Sandsend village, where sharp-eyed visitors will spy a secret ruined castle.
 You’ll get the route to the castle from the café.
-It’s popular with locals, and no wonder; it doesn’t do pretentious, just mouth-wateringly wonderful and traditional locally sourced food.
+It’s popular with locals, and no wonder; it doesn’t do pretentious, just mouth-wateringly excellent and traditional locally sourced food.
 Fish comes from Whitby fishing boats, and the cakes from Whitby’s famous Botham Bakers.
 Pies are courtesy of Bob Ford’s Butchers Shop in Gladstone Village (a local legend, so we are told).
 Even the ice cream comes from Whitby.
-If you haven’t time to sit and pass the time of day in the café, ask nicely and they’ll do you a picnic hamper to take on your walk or sit on the beach (best phone for this in advance to save waiting).
+If you haven’t time to sit and pass the time of day in the café, ask nicely, and they’ll give you a picnic hamper to take on your walk or sit on the beach (best phone for this in advance to save waiting).

 It opens all week in season, weekends, and school holidays during the rest of the year, so if you’re on this part of the coast for a holiday, you’ve absolutely no excuse not to call in!